 dedication, hard work, co-operation and support have enabled the

 Company to cross new milestones on a continual basis.

 PARTICULARS OF EMPLOYEES

-during the year under review.
+the Company were 388.
 The information required under Section 197 of the

-In terms of and pursuant to Section 134 of the Companies Act,
+In terms of and pursuant to Section 134 of the Companies Act, 2013, as

 b) Accounting policies selected were applied consistently and the

 judgments and estimates related to the financial statements have been